9 PDE 1

 5. The numerical errors made by using the forward difference scheme we just built come from two sources: from the approximation of the time derivative and from the approximation of the second spatial derivative.
 Fill in the question marks in the powers of the following expression: \[ \text{Numerical Error} = \mathcal{O}(\Delta t^{???}) + \mathcal{O}(\Delta x^{???}). \]

-6. Explain what the result from part (e) means in plain English?
+6. Explain what the result from part (e) means in plain English.

-There are many different finite difference schemes due to the fact that there are many different ways to approximate derivatives (See Chapter 5.2).
+There are many different finite difference schemes due to the fact that there are many different ways to approximate derivatives (See Section 5.2).
 One convenient way to keep track of which information you are using and what you are calculating in a finite difference scheme is to use a finite difference stencil image.
 Figure 9.1 shows the finite difference stencil for the approximation to the heat equation that you built in the previous exercise.
 In this figure we are showing that the function values \(U_{i-1}^n\), \(U_i^n\), and \(U_{i+1}^n\) at the points \(x_{i-1}\), \(x_i\), and \(x_{i+1}\) at time step \(t_n\) are used to calculate \(U_i^{n+1}\).
 We will build similar stencil diagrams for other finite difference schemes throughout this chapter.

 Figure 9.1: The forward difference stencil for the 1D heat equation.

-Exercise 9.2 💻 Now we want to implement your answer to part (d) of the previous exercise to approximate the solution to the following problem: Solve \[ u_t = 0.1u_{xx} \] on the domain \(0 < x < 1\) and \(0 < t < 1\) with the initial condition with \[ u(0,x) = \sin(2 \pi x) \] and boundary conditions \[ u(t,0) = 0, \, \text{and} \, u(t,1) = 0. \] For this purpose divide the \(x\) domain into 20 equal pieces and the \(t\) domain into 100 equal pieces.
+Exercise 9.2 💻 Now we want to implement your answer to part (d) of the previous exercise to approximate the solution to the following problem: Solve \[ u_t = 0.1u_{xx} \] on the domain \(0 < x < 1\) and \(0 < t < 1\) with the initial condition \[ u(0,x) = \sin(2 \pi x) \] and boundary conditions \[ u(t,0) = 0, \, \text{and} \, u(t,1) = 0. \] For this purpose divide the \(x\) domain into 20 equal pieces and the \(t\) domain into 100 equal pieces.

 Some partial code is given below to get you started.